Archive for the 'auditions' Category

 Callback Disrupted By Hat

-We go into the room where we’re going to film and she sits down and she is wearing a kinda loud plaid hat pulled down over her eyebrows.
+We go into the room where we’re going to film the audition and she sits down and she is wearing a kinda huge, loud plaid hat pulled down over her eyebrows.
 I’m going to be reading an emotional scene where my son is in a coma and I’m not feeling the hat.
 Who wears a hat at an audition?
 The hat had nothing to do with her character or the scene.
-The hat was taking over.
+THE HAT WAS TAKING OVER.
 I ask; “Ah, um, would you possibly, ah, would it be ok if you took off the hat?”
-“No”, she says and looks uncomfortable.
+“NO”, she says and looks uncomfortable.
 Ok, so I’ll do the scene with the hat.
 “I’d just like to see your face.”
 I say.
 “Oh” she says and pushes it up above her eyebrows.
 Then she says; “I’m not emotionally prepared or anything.
 I mean I’m not ready to really do the scene.
 I don’t think I’m going to be able to give you anything.”
-Did she just fall in here unsuspecting off the sidewalk?
-Did she not know she was coming?
-I tell her “Just relax and be natural and don’t push, it’s OK.”

 Church Tortures Actors